-Warren Buffet Responded
+Warren Buffett Responded

-by Steve Haberstroh, Managing Director
+by Steve Haberstroh, Partner

 Back in February, I wrote a piece in reaction to Warren Buffett’s discussion on hedge fund and investment management fees in his latest Annual Letter to Shareholders.
 The heart of my post was that yes, many hedge fund and investment managers are not worth the fees they charge, but much like how Buffett relies on his Co-Chairman Charlie Munger for financial advice, surely, the average investor can receive value when paying for financial advice and expertise.
 My final post ended, “So would Buffett be willing to pay his ‘advisor,’ Charlie Munger, 1% per year to help him manage large and impactful investment decisions?
 I’m willing to wager he’d say ‘yes.’”